 In 2017 at the time of Adobe MAX conference.
 Adobe’s marketing team were preparing to make some changes to Adobe.com.
 As it turned out, the changes would take six weeks to move through IT—more time than they could afford.

 In the end, Adobe’s home page deployed on time, but that was a wake-up call for both of their marketing and IT.
 So their IT bundled up some exclusive functionality into Experience Fragments available in Adobe Experience Manager, enabling marketing teams to build, test, and deploy digital experiences themselves.

 Fast forward 2019, Experience Fragments is a new feature introduced in AEM 6.3.
-It allows content authors to reuse content across channels including sites pages anAnd the very fast step of online visibility is having a customer first approaching website for your business.
+It allows content authors to reuse content across channels including sites pages and the very fast step of online visibility is having a customer first approaching website for your business.
 Your marketers must keep coming up with new ideas from time to time to achieve faster business goals and make changes to your website according to the plans.
-But when it comes to depending on the IT team for even a seemingly minor change, your marketers may have to wait for a long that they can’t afford! d 3rd party systems.
+But when it comes to depending on the IT team for even a seemingly minor change, your marketers may have to wait for a long that they can’t afford the 3rd party systems.